SenseNet/sncom-resources/_posts/2018-01-10-starting-out-with-aurelia.md

 ### Install

-To work with sensenet, the first thing you have to do is to install the [sn-client-js](https://www.npmjs.com/package/sn-client-js) package with the following command:
+To work with sensenet, the first thing you have to do is to install the [client-core](https://www.npmjs.com/package/@sensenet/client-core) and the [JWT authentication](https://www.npmjs.com/package/@sensenet/authentication-jwt) packages with the following command:

 ```
-npm install sn-client-js
+yarn add @sensenet/client-core @sensenet/authentication-jwt
 ```

 ### Configuring dependency injection